 For quantitative analyses of emission lines, it is important to characterize the absolute sensitivity of these spectrograph systems throughout their wavelength ranges.
-Previously, we measured the absolute sensitivities of VUV spectrograph by changing the incident light angle of the VUV spectrograph.
 We have changed the recording camera for improving the sensitivity of the VUV spectrograph.
-In this report, we show the absolute sensitivity of the VUV spectrograph with using a new CCD camera.
+We measured the absolute sensitivities of VUV spectrograph.
+In order to observe the wider spectral wavelength range of the emissions from the plasma, we change the incident light angle of the VUV spectrograph.
+In this report, we show the wavelength range of the VUV spectrograph by changing the incident light angle of the spectrograph with using a new CCD camera.